Joe’s Log Book

 So far we have followed Joe through his early training.
 You will notice reference to 62 OTU.
 OTU is Operational Training Unit and this one was stationed at Usworth in Durham, near Newcastle-on-Tyne from 23 June 1942 through 21 June 1943 when it was moved to Ouston in Northumberland.
 It was here that much radar and navigation training was done on Ansons.

 It is in June of 1943 that Joe is transferred to 409 Squadron who were flying Beaufighter Mk.
 6’s at the time.
 You can see that in this period he is doing a great deal of familiarization and practicing in preparation for “Ops”.
 As we shall see, it is in July that he has his first flight with Grandpa.

 And this brings us to the end of 1943.The Squadron is still flying the Beaufighter Mk.
 VI and Joe flies with Grandpa most of the time.
 Dad did say to me that he had a few unsatisfactory navigators before he found Joe and that once he found him they were almost inseparable in the air.

 But things are about to change for Grandpa and Joe.
-They transition to Mosquitos, they fly in the Invasion, and they begin to operate in the skies of continental Europe.
+They transition to Mosquitos, they fly air cover in Operation Neptune, the Invasion, and they begin to operate in the skies of continental Europe.

 And there is Joe’s log book.
 I do not think they met again overseas but they did connect again once they came home.
 I do not know how that came about but Joe died not too long after they had returned.
 I don’t know the circumstances.
 I wish we knew more, but, there you have it.